Exercise 173rd BSB CO MET

-U.S. Army paratroopers assigned to 601st Rigger Company, Brigade Support Battalion, 173rd Airborne Brigade, conduct an air assault from a CH-47 Chinook from 6-101 GSAB, 101CAB, Illesheim, Germany, during the Company Mission Essential Training at Monte Romano training area, Italy, Jan.
-27, 2021, (U.S. Army photo by Elena Baladelli)
+A U.S. Army paratrooper 173rd assigned to 601st Rigger Company, Brigade Support Battalion, 173rd Airborne Brigade, during the Company Mission Essential Training at Monte Romano training area, Italy, Jan.
+26, 2021, (U.S. Army photo by Elena Baladelli)

 |Date Taken: